dmuth/ssh-principal-and-ca-playground/README.md

 ## Credits

-- <a href="https://github.com/panubo/docker-sshd">SSHD Container for Docker</a> - It used in this package, and I've found it to be quite handy!
+- <a href="https://github.com/panubo/docker-sshd">SSHD Container for Docker</a> - It's used in this package, and I've found it to be quite handy!

 ## Contact